-- GRE: priority will be given to students who achieve a combined score of 300 on the current scale (1080 prior scale) for the verbal and quantitative sections and a writing score of 4.
+- GRE: priority will be given to students who achieve a combined score of 300 on the current scale (1080 prior scale) for the verbal and quantitative sections.

 - TOEFL (minimum score of 650 for paper, 280 for computer, and 114 if internet based) or IELTS requirement of 8.0 if the applicant's primary language is not English.

 Applications to the MS KS program are due by March 1, 2018 and all decisions are scheduled